smagninfeysot/iotc-yocto-python-sdk/README.md

    ```

 1. add them to `conf/bblayers` file in your build directory
-1. add the recipes to your build target e.g. add `IMAGE_INSTALL += " iotc-telemetry-demo"` to the bottom of `build/conf/local.conf`
+1. add the recipes to your build target e.g. add `IMAGE_INSTALL += " iotc-telemetry-demo-dev"` to the bottom of `build/conf/local.conf`
 1. build with a bitbake call e.g. `./bitbake core-image-base`

+1. If you no longer require the sample credential examples replace `iotc-telemetry-demo-dev` with `iotc-telemetry-demo`

 ### Description of layers
 #### meta-iotc-python-sdk